-CRA resolutions of disapproval allow Congress to overturn the regulatory actions of federal agencies with a simple majority vote in both chambers.
-Time for consideration of the resolutions on the floor of each chamber will be coordinated with House and Senate leadership.
+CRA resolutions of disapproval allow Congress to overturn regulatory actions of federal agencies with a simple majority vote in both chambers.
+A time for consideration of the resolutions on the floor of each chamber will be coordinated with House and Senate leadership.
+The House is expected to vote on the House version of the measure, H.J.Res.
+76 introduced by U.S. Representative Susie Lee (D-NV-03), next week.